 We use your information to:

-- Contact you, for example if we suspect fraud on your account or need to tell you something important.
+- Contact you, for example to invite you to review our products and services, if we suspect fraud on your account or need to tell you something important;

-- Comply with our legal obligations and assist government and law enforcement agencies or regulators.
+- Comply with our legal obligations and assist government and law enforcement agencies or regulators; and

-- Identify and tell you about products or services offered by us, any of our Group members or any third parties that we think may be of interest to you (refer to section 3.1 below).
+- For identification and provision of products or services offered by us, any of our Group members or any third parties that may reasonably be of interest to you (refer to section 3.1 below).

-We may also collect, use and exchange your information in other ways where you have authorised us to do so or where permitted by law.
+We may also collect, use and share your information in other ways where you have authorised us to do so or where permitted by law.